Section I: Basics

 13. Who are the Weathermay-Foxgrove twins?

 14. Laurie and Gennifer are young adventurers determined to follow in the footsteps of both their uncles.
 They view their friend, mentor and adopted-uncle Rudolph Van Richten as a great champion and have vowed to continue his reputed work.
-Their blood-uncle is George Weathermay a renowned hunter of monsters and champion of the people.
+Their blood-uncle is George Weathermay, a renowned hunter of monsters and champion of the people.

 15. Who is S?
 Who is S’s patron?

-17. Tristen Hiregaard’s history seems to vary a lot between products.
+21. Tristen Hiregaard’s history seems to vary a lot between products.
 Which is the canon version?

-18. Tristen Hiregaard has the worst continuity of any character in the RAVENLOFT setting.
+22. Tristen Hiregaard has the worst continuity of any character in the RAVENLOFT setting.
 There are no less than three versions of the character’s history, from the Ravenloft Monstrous Compendium Appendix II, the novel The Enemy Within, and the various campaign sets (such as Domains of Dread).
-Even the domain itself has had a chequered history, at one point being said to have five moons (The Awakening).
+Even the domain itself has had a checkered history, at one point being said to have five moons (The Awakening).
 The official word is that the version of Hiregaard presented in Domains of Dread and Gazetteer V is the correct version of Hiregaard; The Enemy Within and the RMCA II entries are non-canon.
 But, of course, if you prefer any of the other versions of Tristen's history for your campaign, you should feel free to use it!

-19. Some people say that Soth never came to Ravenloft.
+23. Some people say that Soth never came to Ravenloft.
 Where is Soth officially?

-20. When Margaret Weis and Tracy Hickman (creators of the DRAGONLANCE® Saga) returned to TSR, there were reports of them saying that, as far as they were concerned, Soth never left Krynn for Ravenloft.
+24. When Margaret Weis and Tracy Hickman (creators of the DRAGONLANCE® Saga) returned to TSR, there were reports of them saying that, as far as they were concerned, Soth never left Krynn for Ravenloft.
 To make their point, they even made Soth an "extra" in the novel Dragons of Summer Flame, released in 1995.
 This created a lot of (useless) confusion as to where Soth really is.

 The official word from Wizards of the Coast is that Soth definitely did enter Ravenloft after the events of the novel Test of the Twins.
 And he definitely returned to Krynn in the autumn of 752 BC, during the events of the novel Spectre of the Black Rose, written by James Lowder.
 The in-game reasons behind Soth's escape, however, are nebulous and open to reader interpretation.
-Many interpreted it as a consequence of the fact that Soth was no longer feeling imprisoned and the dark power decided to let go of their dull toy.
+Many interpreted it as a consequence of the fact that Soth was no longer feeling imprisoned and the Dark Powers decided to let go of their dull toy.

 It was always my intention to have Soth's stay in Ravenloft a temporary one, and there was no pressure from WotC for me to plot the end of Spectre a certain way.
 I was on board with the idea of Soth returning to Krynn from the start.